AI Literacy for Health Professions | Health AI

 Ready to build a validated team?

 Start with a 20-minute scoping call.
-We will identify which program fits your team's context and whether any customization is needed.
+We'll identify the right program for your context – faculty development, IRB research adoption, or life sciences training – and whether customization is needed.

-Book a Discovery Call View the RIGOR™ Framework
+Talk to a Validation Scientist View the RIGOR™ Framework

 Olga Lavinda, PhD